errose28/dotfiles/README.md

 - To deploy all dotfiles for the current OS with symlinks, run `robot .` from the top level directory.

 - To additionally install required programs, run `robot -v INSTALL_WITH:<package manager> .`
-    - `<package manager>` must be one of the functions defined in *installers.sh* corresponding to a package manager to use.
+    - `<package manager>` must be one of the functions defined in *installer.sh* corresponding to a package manager to use.

+- After installing, some configurations will require logging out and back in to take effect.

 ### Manual Deployment